Friday, May 1, 2015

 8. What should I do if I am unsure the committee will be able to determine whether or not an activity is relevant to my licensure area or a state requirement?

 We recommend that you submit more than the 125 required hours if you have enough hours to do so.
 In this way, if the committee does not approve some CEUs here and there, you will have additional hours to make up for it.
-This will help you avoid a situation in which you submit only 125 hours, have some hours rejected, and then you have to compile more hours and resubmit to the committee for the following meeting.
+This will help you avoid a situation in which you submit only 125 hours, have some hours not approved, and need to compile more hours and resubmit to the committee for the following meeting.

 10. What is the minimum number of hours that can be granted for a CEU activity?

 One hour.
-You may combine similar trainings (i.e., writing strategies) of less than one hour together as long as the charter school administrator signs off on it.
+You may combine similar trainings (i.e., writing strategies) of less than one hour together as long as you have signed documentation.

 11. What is the maximum number of hours that can be granted for one day?